-Program topics include an introduction to the plumbing trade, shop safety and safe use of hand tools.
+Program topics include an introduction to the plumbing trade, shop safety and the safe use of hand tools.
 The exploratory students will attempt some simple mechanical and mathematical tasks that form the basis for the plumbing trade.
-They will learn to cut and assemble a variety of piping materials, including: copper,
+They will learn to cut and assemble a variety of piping materials, including: copper, plastic, steel, and cast iron pipe and fittings.
+Students will perform work based off drawings, be introduced to basic systems design and, experience fixture installation.
+They will be involved in some problem solving projects that require individual attention as well as teamwork to complete.

-VPL1 Plumbing Level I (full day, B Week, 2nd Semester), 2.25 credits

-Students will receive an in-depth introduction to the plumbing trade including the fundamentals of the industry, the historical development of plumbing, and future developments of the trade.
-Students will be introduced to various piping materials as well as the tools and joining methods of each material.
-Students will be introduced to drawings and blue prints, learn to read a scale rule, and practice material take offs.
+VPL1 Plumbing Level I (full day, B Week, 2nd Semester), 2.25 credits will be introduced to drawings and blue prints, learn to read a scale rule, and practice material take offs.
 Students will build various projects out of steel pipe, copper tube, and pex/cpvc according to spec drawings.
 Students will be introduced to general OSHA safety standards and develop safe work habits.
 Students will develop measuring skills, learn basic plumbing math, and develop critical thinking skills.
 Students will gain the foundation needed to prepare them for future levels of plumbing.
 The Massachusetts Plumbing Competency Frameworks, and Plumbing Board Tier system will guide the curriculum.